Subscribe to our newsletter to receive the monthly program

 ABSTRACT

 • The submission deadlines for upcoming meetings, noting whether each meeting is “Atlantic-first” or “Pacific-first”.
 Your live attendance is mandatory for the first session and recommended for you or a representative for the second session.
-You may designate a representative to participate in live Q&A or “virtual room” sessions during the “second” twin conference;
+You may designate a representative to participate in live Q&A during the “second” twin conference;

 • The abstract should not be longer than 2,500 characters.

-• Talks during the “first” session are generally live, although you may pre-record to protect against technical difficulties or interruptions.
+• Talks during the “first” session are live, although you may pre-record to protect against technical difficulties or interruptions.
 In either cases, you must be present live during the “first” session.
 We will record first-session talks for replay during the second session.
-Pre-recorded videos should be submitted within one week prior to the conference.
+Pre-recorded videos should be submitted within 24-hours prior to the conference.

-• After the 10-minute talk in the “first” session, you must be available for a live 20-minute discussion panel.
+• After your 10- or 5-minute talk in the “first” session, you must be available for a live 20-minute discussion panel.
 In the “second” session, you are encouraged (although not required) to attend or designate a representative to participate in the Q&A panel on your behalf.

 • The paper should be either published as open-access or Green-open-access on peer-reviewed journals in the past 15 months;